Alexander Space Race Reverb

 To load a preset, hold the bypass footswitch down or send a MIDI program change from 0-15.

-To save a preset, hold the Select button down and then hold the bypass footswitch.
-The pedal will save the current settings to the current preset.
+Save a preset by holding down the Select button down and then hold the bypass footswitch and the pedal will save the settings to the current preset.

 Any changes you make to the pedal settings will be lost when switching to a new preset unless you save the current preset first, so be careful!